amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 ## A bit about me and what made me write this

-I’ve been working for one of the major US airlines for a few years now and I've had the amazing experience of seeing much of what is under the blue team net.
+I’ve been working for one of the major US airlines for a few years now and I've had the amazing experience of seeing a lot under the blue team umbrella.
 From detection engineering to policy writing I've got to dip my toes in many of the cyber subcategories.

 About two years ago now we decided to in-house our IR program and I led the building and defining of the whole responding to incidents thing.
 All the while I worked as a responder feeling the impact of what I was building.
 After months of writing and writing until we were so sick of writing that we wrote for another month, my head turned to metrics.
 I blame my boss for (thankfully) drilling the saying “you can’t manage what you can’t measure” into me.